 - (6) If a PLT sample fails, the entire production lot from which the contractor took the sample fails.
-The contractor shall notify the contracting officer and propose corrective action, if appropriate. - (7) The contractor shall prepare and disseminate the PLT report and applicable traceability documentation as follows: - (a) Prepare the test report in accordance with data item description DI-NDTI-80809B, and mark the test report, "Production Lot Test Report, Contract Number [contractor insert] and Lot/Item Number [contractor insert]." - (b) Present the PLT report to the contracting officer for review. - (c) Include the following documentation with all shipments of PLT Reports: - (i) DD Form 1222 and system of record receiving report (i.e., WAWF or DD Form 250); - (ii) Copy of the contract/order; - (iii) Copy of all applicable test reports, showing actual results and tolerances specified in the technical data package; - (iv) Material and process certifications; - (v) Process operations and inspection method sheets; - (vi) Copies of drawings used to manufacture the PLT sample, with proper marking to restrict public disclosure (if desired) and from Government use other than for evaluation to the extent consistent with the Government's data rights under the contract; and - (vii) Documents required under a contract deliverables requirements list, if applicable. - (d) Submit all required documentation to the Government activity specified in the contract in time to allow for at least [contracting officer shall insert number of days as shown in material master] calendar days for review of the PLT report, and for the contracting officer to provide written notification of approval/disapproval to the contractor. - (e) For PLT, the Government will conduct inspection at source and acceptance at destination.
+The contractor shall notify the contracting officer and propose corrective action, if appropriate. - (7) The contractor shall prepare and disseminate the PLT report and applicable traceability documentation as follows: - (a) Prepare the test report in accordance with data item description DI-NDTI-80809B, and mark the test report, "Production Lot Test Report, Contract Number [contractor insert] and Lot/Item Number [contractor insert]." - (b) Present the PLT report to the contracting officer for review. - (c) Include the following documentation with all shipments of PLT Reports: - (i) DD Form 1222 and system of record receiving report (i.e., WAWF or DD Form 250); - (ii) Copy of the contract/order; - (iii) Copy of all applicable test reports, showing actual results and tolerances specified in the technical data package; - (iv) Material and process certifications; - (v) Process operations and inspection method sheets; - (vi) Copies of drawings used to manufacture the PLT sample, with proper marking to restrict public disclosure (if desired) and from Government use other than for evaluation to the extent consistent with the Government's data rights under the contract; and - (vii) Documents required under a contract deliverables requirements list, if applicable. - (d) Submit all required documentation to the Government activity specified in the contract in time to allow for at least [contracting officer shall insert number of days as shown in material master] calendar days for review of the PLT report, and for the contracting officer to provide written notification of approval/disapproval to the contractor. - (i) For awards issued by DLA Troop Support Construction and Equipment (SPE8E), email all required documentation to Construction and Equipment PLT Monitor at trpsptcandepltmonitor@dla.mil.
+If documentation files exceed email limitations, submit to the following address: DLA Troop Support, Attention: Production Lot Testing Monitor, Building 3, 700 Robbins Avenue, Philadelphia, Pennsylvania 19111. - (e) For PLT, the Government will conduct inspection at source and acceptance at destination.
 The FOB point is destination. - (f) Delivery. - (i) Ship test report to [contracting officer insert address of the Government activity to receive the report].